nadult/FreeFT/readme.md

 ## Building
-For compilation, G++ in version 4.7 is required (many C++11 features are used), and following libraries:
+For compilation, G++ in version 4.8 is required (many C++11 features are used), and following libraries:

-* GLFW, libpng, zlib, OpenAL, libmad: these should be available in your distro's package repositories
+* GLFW, libpng, zlib, OpenAL, mpg123, libzip:
+	these should be available in your distro's package repositories

 * baselib: